CexJ/cs_test/README.md

 program loads it)

 ### Additional Questions
-No code expected, please give your answers in a Readme file
 ● What would you change if the list of keywords was much larger (several millions) ?
 ● What would you change if the requirements were to match any portion of the keywords (for example, given the string “pro”, the program could suggest the keyword “reprobe”) ?